defactor-com/documentation/docs/assets/front-end-ui/dashboard.md

 ![Assets Dashboard](../../../../documentation/static/img/front-end/assets/assets-dashboard.png)

-TODO
 The Assets Dashboard serves as your central command center for monitoring and managing your tokenized asset portfolio.
 The interface is divided into two main sections: **My Stats** and **Global Stats**, providing both personal portfolio insights and platform-wide statistics.
+Below the statistics, detailed asset tables allow you to view and manage individual assets with comprehensive filtering and status tracking capabilities.

 ## My Stats Section